IAmNatch/burrito-six/src/pages/scores/review-heres-another-review-for-dani.md

 ---
 templateKey: burrito-review
-title: Heres another review for dani
+title: Wilbur Mexicana
-resteraunt_name: Golden Sushi
+resteraunt_name: Wilbur Mexicana
-rank: '2'
+rank: '1'
-sub: 'I barfed. '
+sub: 'Get ready to go into information overload- in the best way. '
 highlights:
-  - It was barfi.
+  - This will be a list.
 overall_score: 5
-flavor_score: 4
+flavor_score: 5
-drip_score: '3'
+drip_score: '4'
-ingredient_score: '2'
+ingredient_score: '5'
-style_score: '1'
+style_score: '5'
 review: >-
-  Never again shall I sing the song of the salmon.
-Nor shall I top my meals with the roe of my enemies.
-I commit to a life of pizza.
-Forever.
+  If you like burritos, wilbur is the holy grail.
+Something something taste.
+  Something something style.
+Something something all the goddam hot sauce.
+This shit will light your night up light fireworks on the fourth of the July.
+Just go.
 ---